 Source: “Trading across borders”, Doing Business database.
 In days.

-Although trading times have decreased across the board, there are substantial regional variations.
-Time to import is always longer than for exports, particularly since customs tend to pay more attention to imports because of concerns related to duties, security, health and illicit trade.
-It is rather fast for locations that are import-dependent or gateways such as the Netherlands, Germany, Hong Kong or Singapore.
+Although trading times have decreased across the board, substantial regional variations exist.
+Time to import is always longer than for exports, particularly since customs tend to pay more attention to imports because of concerns related to duties, security, health, and illicit trade.
+It is rather fast for locations that are import-dependent or gateways such as the Netherlands, Germany, Hong Kong, or Singapore.
 For entities mired in bureaucratic processes, such as Russia, India, and Brazil, it can be substantially longer.
-The measures that have been the most effective at improving trading time include electronic data interchange, risk-based inspections (using physical inspections in proportion to the potential risk of consignments) and providing a single window for traders to provide custom-based information.
+The measures that have been the most effective at improving trading time include electronic data interchange, risk-based inspections (using physical inspections in proportion to the potential risk of consignments), and providing a single window for traders to provide custom-based information.